 - To attend a conference and engage with Senator Sherrod Brown, guest speakers, and workshop facilitators on issues facing our community.

-- To participate in an Internship Fair during the day to connect with organizations that are working to address childhood poverty across Ohio.
+- To participate in an Engagement Fair during the day to connect with organizations that are working to address childhood poverty across Ohio.

-- To represent BGSU and connect our campus to statewide initiatives focused on childhood hunger
+- To represent BGSU and connect our campus to statewide initiatives focused on childhood poverty.

 Note: Once you apply online, the applications from BGSU students are reviewed by the BGSU Center for Community & Civic Engagement and four BGSU representatives will be selected and nominated by President Mazey to attend.
 Applicants who are not selected to attend the fall conference will be invited to attend the spring regional conference and will also have an opportunity to participate in the Take Action for Change post conference program.